Five things to know about the bipartisan infrastructure bill.

 According to AirHelp’s Global Airport Ranking, not a single U.S. airport is currently ranked among the world’s top 35 airports.
 The nation’s ports and waterways lag behind other nations as well.
-Investments totalling $42 billion for airport and port projects can begin to reverse these trends.
+Investments totaling $42 billion for airport and port projects can begin to reverse these trends.
 In addition to addressing repair and maintenance needs, projects will be designed to remove bottlenecks, expedite shipping, improve sustainability and support other efforts that boost U.S. competitiveness.

 That’s not all.
 Other projects will aid in the environmental clean-up of contaminated sites, protect against drought and floods, and explore new clean and renewable forms of energy.
 It will not be enough to fill the $2.59 trillion investment gap that the ASCE says is needed for the nation’s infrastructure to earn a solid B, but it’s a start.